DLBPointon/QuickAdd-ncbi/README.md

 My day job as a Bioinformatician, working in
 ToLA and alongside GRIT at Sanger on the [DTOL](https://www.darwintreeoflife.org/) project, involves exposure to a number of organisms which are just fascinating to read up on or in many cases to not read up on.
 For these organisms, I make a note to find extra information that would be useful to know during the assembly/curation phases, this might include karyotype information, existence of B chromosomes, duplication rates and more.
-This script goes towards generating notes with essential taxonomic information, used in conjusction with Obsidian, can eventually generate a web of linked notes connecting various species, clades and/or phyla.
+This script goes towards generating notes with essential taxonomic information, used in conjunction with Obsidian, can eventually generate a web of linked notes connecting various species, clades and/or phyla.

 This script was heavily based on another QuickAdd script found [HERE](https://minimal.guide/Guides/Create+a+movie+database) written by [Christian B. B. Houmann](https://github.com/chhoumann)

+## Future Plans
+If there is enough interest I will create a full plugin to make use of the entirety of the NCBI API.

 ## Installation